 The Leadership Council is comprised of the Administrator, Board President and a Pedagogical representative and concerns itself with the day-to-day decision making needs of the school that require timely input from all spheres.
 Leadership Council is also responsible for monitoring progress of the Strategic Plan work delegated to the various spheres of the school.
 Overall, the Leadership Council will work to continually improve school-wide governance.

-The Pedagogical Group (PG) is comprised of volunteer faculty members and concerns itself with pedagogical research and study as well as assuming responsibility for the pedagogical well-being of the school.
+The Pedagogical Group (PG) is a group of faculty and staff, which serves as the governing body of the school’s pedagogy.
+It concerns itself with pedagogical research and study as well as assuming responsibility for the pedagogical well-being of the school.
 They meet on a regular basis to ensure they are providing guidance to the faculty as a whole.

 Within the collaborative leadership model, the Board of Trustees is responsible for the legal and financial health of the school.
 This means that the Board is striving to be a visionary, forward-thinking leadership body, tasked with the ongoing work of creating a Strategic Plan, cultivating a culture of openness in our community, and deepening their collective understanding of Waldorf schools and pedagogy and of Board best practices.

 Patrick is Allison’s husband and father to two boys that attend WSSD.
 He considers himself to be a life-long learner, having spent the first part of his career as an entrepreneur in start-up companies, and later obtaining his teaching credential.
 Patrick has taught at a public high school since 2010.

 He served on the Finance Committee prior to joining the Circle of Trustees and has been actively involved in the school community since joining it in 2012.